 - Parking: One parking spot in front of the ticket office and visitor center is designated for handicap access.
 The trailhead is on the other end of the paved parking lot, so visitors may consider parking there instead.

 - Ticket Office & Gift Shop: A wooden pathway leads inside the building (approximately 5% grade slope).
 No automatic doors.
 The ticket office and gift shop is small.
 A little merchandise is for purchase as well as candy and other sweets.

-- The Fort: The main walkway to Old Fort Jackson is paved and 5 feet wide or more; inside there is a mixture of pathways, but all relatively accessible.
+- The Fort: The main walkway to Old Fort Jackson is paved and 5 feet wide or more; inside there is a mixture of pathways, but all are relatively accessible.
 Go left heading into the Fort; this way is pavement and the other option has old cobblestones.
 Keeping to the perimeter of the Fort, explore the ins and outs of building compartments; passageways may be too narrow for some wheelchairs and scooters.
-To see other areas of the Fort will require traveling over courtyard lawn; which is firm but gets muddy with the rains.
-This side of the fort area has a wooden boardwalk pathway that wraps around the rest of the fort; one section is a dead-end for wheelchairs and scooters, and requires some brief four-wheeling on the courtyard lawn.
+To see other areas of the Fort will require traveling over the courtyard lawn; which is firm but gets muddy with the rains.
+This side of the fort area has a wooden boardwalk pathway that wraps around the rest of the fort; one section is a dead-end for wheelchairs and scooters and requires some brief four-wheeling on the courtyard lawn.

 - Bathrooms: Within the walls of the fort on the ground floor are separate restrooms for both men and women.
 It’s approximately 5 by 5 feet with grab-bars and a roll-up sink.
 (See Photo Gallery).

 #7 Pin Point Heritage Museum